 In the last few days we’ve all been hearing about the largest drug bust ever in Amsterdam.
 They arrested adults, took children, seized property, guns and drugs.
 Now I am not going to debate whether or not drugs are “bad” or if children should be raised in this dangerous environment.
 The more important and fundamental question to ask is “why is this environment so dangerous?”

 The police chief says with decriminalizing marijuana people are becoming more relaxed about drugs and they are becoming less significant in the people’s eyes.
 I believe he is right, but he is saying it as if this is a bad thing.
+However, CBD in Fort Lauderdale offers a different perspective on this issue.

 I propose that our “strict” drug laws and the war on drugs make the situation much more dangerous.
 Prohibition did not stop people from drinking alcohol in the 30’s.
 Instead, it caused more alcohol related deaths because all production was forced into secrecy and the black market.
 Prohibition also causes prices to increase, as there are dangers to the manufacturer and the seller.
 More risk equals more profit.
 Limiting the supply through prohibition (of anything) automatically increases the price as well.
 Drug prohibition creates a potential for massive profits for drug suppliers and dealers.